vzaccaria/chained/Readme.md

 At some point, it became clear to me that DSLs' *method chaining* can be used to implicitly structure promise based chains.
 In fact, you could build a promise-chain by handling a sequence of method missing exceptions.

-As a byproduct, it is straightforward to use the same technique to chain normal functions, without any exogenous constructs like `then`.
+As a byproduct, it is straightforward to use the same technique to chain normal functions, without any exogenous construct like `then`.

 #### The roadblocks

 Javascript and its relatives (such as Coffee and LiveScript) have almost all the characteristics to build a sophisticated DSL.
 The only problem is that they lack of a **method missing exception**; at least until Harmony came out.

-[Dylan Barrell already demonstrated that with the new **reflection** API, it is possible to manage missing methods](http://unobfuscated.blogspot.it/2012/06/creating-catchall-method-for-javascript.html).
+[Dylan Barrell already demonstrated](http://unobfuscated.blogspot.it/2012/06/creating-catchall-method-for-javascript.html) that with the new **reflection** API, it is possible to manage missing methods.
 His technique exploits the concept of **Proxies**.
-Think about a Proxy like a wrapper around your original object that is able to intercept calls to methods that are not defined. **Chained** method missing handler is based on Dylan's work.
+Think about a Proxy like a wrapper around your original object that is able to intercept calls to methods that are not defined. **Chained** is based on Dylan's work.

 #### The basic idea

 The basic idea goes as follows:

-1. We create an object (which happens to be an object that can handle a missing method through [an appropriate mechanism](http://unobfuscated.blogspot.it/2012/06/creating-catchall-method-for-javascript.html)).
+1. We create an object that can handle missing methods [through an appropriate mechanism](http://unobfuscated.blogspot.it/2012/06/creating-catchall-method-for-javascript.html).
 Let's call it `o`.

 2. `o` contains a `promise` property.
 Whenever a method missing is invoked on `o`: